sumitssutar/PortfolioProjects/SQL Project2 : Data Cleaning on Nashville Housing Dataset/README.md

 Dataset : Download Nashville Housing Dataset.xlsx from Google or Kaggle or look above file.

-For more details and SQL Queries, view above file named as 'SQLQuery2=Data Cleaning on Nashville Housing Data.sql'
+For more details and SQL Queries, view above file named as 'SQLQuery2=Data Cleaning on Nashville Housing Data.sql'.